User Community Service Desk Downloads

 Follow these steps to install DQ Gates.

-Download DQ Gates package
+Download the DQ Gates package

 Install dependencies